wollomatic/socket-proxy/README.md

 Configuration of the allowlist is done for each http method separately using the Go regexp syntax.
 This allows fine-grained control over the allowed http methods.

+The source code is available on [GitHub: wollomatic/socket-proxy](https://github.com/wollomatic/socket-proxy).

 ## Getting Started

 ### Warning